acabitorg/yamlquotes/README.md

 # yamlquotes.py

-## Python CLI for working with yamlquotes files and rendering in various formats (full-page PDF, 2-up booklet PDF, PNG slideshow or MP4 video slideshow)
+## Python CLI for working with yamlquotes files and render as PNG slideshow, MP4 video slideshow or booklet PDF for double-sided printing or reading

 ### Features